Submission period: August 1 — October 31st (postmark or online submission-date)

 Who May Submit

 The Sunken Garden Chapbook Poetry Prize is open to anyone writing in the English language, whether living in the United States or abroad.
 Translations are not eligible for this prize, nor are previously self-published books.
 Employees of Tupelo Press and authors with books previously published by Tupelo Press are not eligible.
-Poets submitting work for consideration may be published authors or writers without prior book publications.
+This contest is open to all poets, regardless of prior publication history.

 We continue to be impressed by the quality of work we see and generally receive many, many more worthy manuscripts than we are able to publish.
 In addition, each of our contests and reading periods has a different team of editors, guest editors, esteemed readers, and final judge.
 And of course our tastes and needs evolve from year to year with each production schedule.
 For all of these reasons and more, please know you are welcome to submit your manuscript even if you have already entered it in one or more of our contests or reading periods in the past, and even if you have a manuscript pending in a recent submission opportunity.
 Thank you for honoring us with your work — we’re excited to see what wonders arrive over the transom.